-.....
-The Sun-Earth system.
-Courtesy of NOAA
+····· The Sun-Earth system.
+Courtesy of NOAA.

 Although space weather is a natural phenomenon that is not caused by human activity, it still plays an important role in space sustainability.
 Space weather can impact satellites by damaging onboard electronics and disrupting communications or navigation signals, leading to temporary service disruptions and a long-term degradation of spacecraft reliability and lifetime.
 Further, if a satellite operator does not know whether a satellite was damaged by space weather or by hostile action there is an increased chance for terrestrial conflict, particularly if there is already a tense geopolitical situation occurring.
-New research on now-unclassified materials details how this exact scenario played out in 1967 during a major solar storm.
+Now-unclassified documents demonstrate that during a major solar storm in 1967, this exact scenario occurred.
 Space weather can also affect the orbital debris population as years with a lot of solar activity can see an increase in the rate of orbital decay.